-Inspired by the Internal Family Systems Therapy model (IFS), I created a coaching program that I call True Self Leadership.
-Clients are introduced to their internal Family System made up of “parts” which influence them to think, feel and react to life when they are activated.
+In my coaching, clients are introduced to their internal Family System made up of “parts” which influence them to think, feel and react to life when they are activated.
 These parts create a lens that effects how circumstances of life are perceived.
 Using the IFS model, internal healing and balance is achieved.
 The results happen quickly and the healing is permanent.
 IFS has worked for me and it works for my clients.

 I tried to create a sense of value and worth by working hard, being thoughtful, being smart and being nice.
 I tried to feel a part of the crowd by doing what the crowd did.
 I felt like a fraud.
 I used cannabis, nicotine, work and alcohol to cope with an unfulfilled life.
 I was insecure and didn’t trust my wife to be faithful despite a total absence of evidence that she couldn’t be trusted.
 I almost drove her away with my strategies for preventing her from abandoning me.
 When I thought she was about to take the kids and leave me, I stopped the cannabis and alcohol and began attending 12 step meetings.

 Almost immediately, the 12 step social scene became my addiction with up to 3 meetings a day and meetings after the meetings.
 She liked me better when I was drinking.
 I stayed sober.
 I didn’t drink.
 I was lost, confused, frightened, angry and upset most of the time.
 I became even more insecure.
 Eventually my wife died of a brain tumor when I was 7 years sober and left me with our two children, 8 and 9 years old.
 Life was happening to me.